-22 Things to Know Before Moving to Portland, OR
+23 Things to Know Before Moving to Portland in 2022

 Considering moving to Portland, Oregon?
 There's a reason why this Pacific Northwest gem has become so popular.
 The city is known for its gorgeous backdrop along the Columbia and Willamette rivers and an unusual quirkiness.
 Picturesque views are everywhere you turn, as the city is pleasantly nestled in the shadow of the white-capped Mount Hood.

 Living in Portland brings awesome urban amenities, stunning nature, and a proud, friendly community.
 However, before packing up and moving here, there’s a lot to know.

 Portland, OR has a population of 653K people.
 It's the largest and most populous state in Oregon and is one of the most populous states on the West Coast.

 Founded in 1843, Portland was created to provide accessible transportation of goods for the Oregon Trail.
 Then during World War II, Portland experienced an industrial boom.
 Since then, Portland has become a hub for footwear enthusiasts and tech entrepreneurs.
 Both footwear brands, Nike and Adidas, have established their North American Headquarters near Portland.
 Additionally, there's more than 1,200 tech companies in Portland, which has led to the nickname, "Silicon Forrest".

 Another nickname you might hear Portland being called is, "Stumptown".
 Stumptown was a name used to describe Portland during its growth period in the 19th century.
 At this time, they needed to cut down so many trees to keep up with its rapid growth and hence, the nickname, Stumptown was deemed!
 Portland also is known for the slogan, "Keep Portland Weird", which was inspired by the Austin slogan, "Keep Austin Weird".
 Over time, this has become a Portland trademark and can be found on Portland merch and tourist tees.